Gabriel-Tapes/data-structures/README.md

 ## What is data structures?

 Programming Languages use many ways to storage data.
 The ways used for, is called "data structure".
 All programming languages have two ways to storage data in memory: primitive types and data structures.
-The primitive types, in general, are saved directely in memory, with a binary representation, so they are numeric types in general.
+The primitive types, in general, are saved directly in memory, with a binary representation, so they are numeric types in general.

 In Java Language we have 8 primitive types: